 Click here to go to the NACCHO website where you can complete a form with job vacancy details – it will then be approved for posting and go live on the NACCHO website.

-Amnesty Eastern Suburbs Group would like to invite you to a free online forum marking National Aboriginal and Torres Strait Islander Children’s Day.
+Amnesty Eastern Suburbs Group would like to invite you to a free online forum marking National Aboriginal and Torres Strait Islander Children’s Day, Zoom Webinar: Kids at School, Not in Jail from 6:30PM–8:00PM AEST, 12 August 2021.
 A great list of speakers will explain why current extreme punitive measures for children, which disproportionately impact Indigenous children, don’t work and what should be done instead.
 Some of the most experienced educationalists will share their experience and knowledge so that we can all be part of the solution.

 - Maggie Munn is an Amnesty International Indigenous Rights campaigner.

 - Pamela Nathan is a Psychologist, Psychotherapist, and Sociologist at CASSE Australia.
 CASSE works with marginalised Aboriginal communities in Central Australia to help relieve the effects of trauma.

 - Dr John Davis is an Educator, Principal Lecturer, and CEO of The Stronger Smarter Institute.
 Stronger Smarter Institute is transforming education for Aboriginal and Torres Strait Islander students.

 - Auntie Stephanie Armstrong is an Educator and Cultural Advisor.